Bhoy1/Prime_env/README.md

 4. **Be concise** - answer only what was asked
 5. **Use exact phrasing** from the record when possible

-## Example Questions

-✅ **Working Well:**
-- "What public bills and resolutions were introduced on Wednesday, July 2, 2025?"
-- "Which Representative resigned, from which district, and when did the resignation take effect?"
-- "What measures were reported in the Senate and what are their report numbers?"

-❌ **Still Improving:**
-- Complex multi-part questions requiring multiple record searches
-- Questions about specific bill votes (sometimes not found in records)

-## Key Features

-- ✅ Automatic text chunking for long documents
-- ✅ Semantic search with deduplication
-- ✅ Date extraction from records
-- ✅ Question enhancement with temporal context
-- ✅ Clean evaluation output with accuracy metrics
-- ✅ JSON export of detailed results

-## Next Steps / TODO

-- [ ] Expand to full dataset evaluation (all Q&A pairs)
-- [ ] Test additional models (GPT-4o, Claude, etc.)
-- [ ] Improve search relevance for edge cases
-- [ ] Add support for multi-hop reasoning questions
-- [ ] Optimize system prompt for better answer formatting
-- [ ] Add more evaluation metrics (precision, recall, F1)

 ## Results Files

 After running evaluation, check:
 - `evaluation_results_gpt-5-mini.json` - Detailed results with all questions, answers, and scores
-- Individual question analysis with ✓/✗ status

-## Technical Notes

-### Chunking Strategy
-- **Chunk Size**: 6000 characters (~1500 tokens)
-- **Overlap**: 200 characters to maintain context
-- **Break Points**: Prefers newlines or periods for clean splits

-### Embedding Limits
-- OpenAI embedding models have 8,191 token limit
-- Chunking ensures all text fits within limits
-- ChromaDB handles vector storage and retrieval

 ### Judge Prompt
 Uses default verifiers JudgeRubric prompt: